kimchi-project/kimchi/docs/API.md

         * _passthrough_affected_by: Filter the affected devices in the same group of a certain directly assigned device.
                                     The value should be the name of a device.
+        * _available_only: Filter to list only the host devices that are not attached to a VM.

 ### Resource: Device